 Medical professionals use the word “acute” to describe conditions that are overwhelming and severe.
-Broken bones, heart attacks or asthma attacks are all examples of acute conditions, and they’re typically treated in emergency rooms by qualified medical professionals.
-People with addictions often need this kind of acute care in order to recover, as the symptoms they face during detox are overwhelming or perhaps life-threatening.
+Broken bones, heart attacks or asthma attacks are all examples of acute conditions that are typically treated in emergency rooms by qualified medical professionals.
+People with addictions often need this kind of acute care in order to recover, as the symptoms they face during detox are overwhelming or perhaps life-threatening.1

 Understanding Detox Placement

 There are a number of different detox settings that could be considered appropriate for a person who has an addiction, and families might be tempted to choose the program that offers the smallest number of options and the highest number of restrictions.
 By putting someone into a program that’s intense and severe, the family may feel they are increasing the likelihood of treatment success.
 However, a restrictive and severe detox experience may not be the best choice for their addicted loved one and may actually increase the chances of relapse after treatment.

 Experts suggest that people with addictions should be given the right to experience care in a setting that doesn’t interfere with their personal freedoms, while keeping them safe from the harms an addiction can cause.
 They must get better, but their rights as human beings must also be respected.
 In cases where more freedom is warranted, sub-acute detoxification may be a better choice.
-In sub-acute detox, patients are provided with the support, medications and monitoring they need in order to recover, but they’re not subjected to intensive medical care or overwhelming pharmacological or psychological interventions.
-Their therapists meet them where they are, providing a level of care that’s appropriate for the intermediate level of discomfort they might face in a detoxification program.
+In sub-acute detox, patients are provided with the support, medications and monitoring they need in order to recover, but they’re not subjected to intensive medical care or overwhelming medical or psychological interventions.
+Their therapists meet them where they are, providing a level of care that’s appropriate for the level of discomfort they might face in a detoxification program.

-People who need subacute care might receive that help in a variety of different settings, including:
+People who need sub-acute care receive help in a variety of different settings, including:

 - Residential detox facilities